Medicare is a federal healthcare program. Only services and treatments approved by the federal program are covered.

 While medical marijuana may show efficacy in treating a variety of conditions, the FDA has only approved the above specific uses.
 This also means that these are the only cannabinoid treatments that Medicare may cover.

 Medicare can only cover FDA-approved medications, so with the exception of the above medications, general medical marijuana use cannot be covered by your Medicare plan.

 In other words – does Medicare pay for medical marijuana through Part D?
-After all, this is the section of Medicare that covers prescription drugs, so it would likely cover medical marijuana if it were to be covered.
+After all, this is the section of Medicare that covers prescription drugs.

 No; due to the fact that medical marijuana as a whole is not approved by the FDA, it cannot be covered by any part of the Medicare program, including Part D.